Alternatives to Nexium, Prilosec and Other Proton Pump Inhibitors (PPI) May Have Allowed Individuals to Avoid Kidney Side Effects

 • Kidney Failure

-As a result of the drug makers’ failure to adequately warn about the kidney side effects, consumers and the medical community have been misled to believe that the medications are safe and carry few adverse risks, often staying on the drugs for long periods of time without any effort to reduce use or eliminate the need for the medications.
+As a result of the drug makers’ alleged failure to adequately warn about the kidney side effects, consumers and the medical community have been misled to believe that the medications are safe and carry few adverse risks, often staying on the drugs for long periods of time without any effort to reduce use or eliminate the need for the medications.

 If warnings had been provided, Nexium alternatives may have been used to address the heartburn or acid reflux condition, without exposing individuals to a risk of life-changing kidney problems.